Creating Infor Public Sector Records

 3_New_Record.png

-Although Example 1 demonstrates how to hard code values, this could easily be replaced with Published Parameters to set values.
-Using published parameters allows you to set the values prior to running the workspace or can be used to accept input via an FME Server Workspace App.
+Although Example 1 demonstrates how to hard-code values, this approach could be easily replaced with Published Parameters to set values.
+Using published parameters allows you to set the values prior to running the workspace, or can be used to accept input via an FME Flow Workspace App.

 Example 2: Creating records using attribute values